 We cannot tell you how much it will cost, but we can tell you how much we will charge.
 Most of our programs are $7,900.
 (The exceptions are Software QA, which is $4,900, and Coding Basics, which is just $49.)

-However, over 1,000 scholarships are available and many students pay hundreds of dollars less than full tuition.
+However, scholarships are available and some students pay less than full tuition.